 While learning technology skills, students will start their own company.
 They will perform daily business functions using Microsoft Office and Web 2.0 tools.
 Students will have the opportunity to apply technical writing in developing a business plan, use creativity and design skills to produce the required documents, use decision-making skills as they pertain to developing a business plan, and apply entrepreneurship concepts to an individualized business.
-Time permitting, students also become familiar publishing will with desktop and practicing their kevboarding skills.
+Time permitting, students also become familiar desktop publishing keyboarding will with and practicing their skills.